eachambers/ggtrout/README.md

 Rainbow trout (*Oncorhynchus mykiss*) is a widely distributed species that has been introduced to freshwater habitats across the U.S. so it’s generally a little less exciting than the other trout.
 Their coloration is quite stunning though!
-There are three rainbow-inspired palettes:
+There are three rainbow-inspired palettes.

 ``` r
 grid_palettes("rainbow")